spectrocloud/librarium/content/docs/04.5-devx/05-app-profile/08-services/50-service-listings/1-mysql.md

 5. Provide the following information to the wizard:
   * **Name:** The database name.
-You can use the auto generated name or create a custom name.
+You can use the auto-generated name or create a custom name.
   * **Root Password:** The root password for the database service.

   * Database Volume Size (GiB): Select the volume size for the database.
 Ensure you stay within the storage amount available in the cluster group and virtual clusters.

-  * Select the version from the **Version** drop-down.
+  * Select the version from the **Version** drop-down menu.

 6. Click on **Save Changes**.

 ## Validation

 * To validate your database service in App Profile, navigate to the **App Profiles** page, where all your app profiles are listed.
-Click the **App Profile Name** to see the service layers.
+Click the **App Profile Name** to display the service layers.

-* * To validate that your database service is in the app profile, navigate to the **App Profiles** page, where all your app profiles are listed.
-Click on the app profile you wish to review the service layers.
+* * To verify your database service is in the app profile, navigate to the **App Profiles** page, where all your app profiles are listed.
+Select the app profile to review the service layers.
 The following screen displays the different service layers that make up the app profile.
 Ensure MySQL is an available service layer.

 |**Color Code**| **Description**|
 |--------------|--------------|